NicolasLucianoB/CheckinFP/README.md

 ✅ Generate a unique QR code per day (manual trigger by admin)
 ✅ Store the QR code in Cloudinary and cache its URL in Redis
 ✅ Register check-ins via secure QR scan flow
-✅ Store data like user, timestamp and role in PostgreSQL
+✅ Store data like user, timestamp and roles in PostgreSQL
 ✅ Admin and volunteer roles for customized access
 ✅ Extensible architecture for Power BI dashboards